 The purpose of Western Kentucky University's Institute for Rural Health Development and Research is to identify rural health and human service needs and facilitate collaborative arrangements engaging WKU students and faculty with community agencies in addressing these needs.
 The Institute works closely with all departments within the College of Health and Human Services.
-Programs include the WKU Mobile Health and Wellness Unit and a school based dental sealant program.
-Services include grant e-mail: gary.english@wku.edu
+Resources include the WKU Mobile Health and Wellness Unit and the Mobile Dental Health Unit.
+Services include immunizations, health education and wellness interventions, health/oral screenings, dental services and a school based dental sealant program.
+The institute plays a major role in assisting CHHS in maintaining the focus of student engagement and community service, while promoting collaborative research.